fulldecent/blog.phor.net/_posts/2023-02-06-plaid-is-a-scam.md

 This reduces the available options you have and the ability to keep information close to your chest if you will sue Plaid, which you should because it is scam.

 A company which specifically reduces your rights when you sue them is a scam.
-And even asking pepole to give up these kind of rights should be a crime.
+And even asking people to give up these kind of rights should be a crime.

 ## Your bank recognizes any activity on your account as authorized if you gave your password